Check out these top CPU options.

 Is Ryzen or Intel Better for Gaming?

 AMD and Intel have traded the gaming CPU crown back and forth over the past decade.
-As of right now, AMD’s newest 7000-series 3D V-Cache generation processors currently offer the best performance for gamers.
-And, while Intel’s 14th-generation CPUs have released to disappoinment, they are still worth considering.
+As of right now, AMD’s newest 9000-series 3D V-Cache generation processors currently offer the best performance for gamers.
+And, while Intel’s new Core Ultra CPUs have released to disappoinment, and their 13th and 14th generation processors were plagued by instability issues, they are still worth considering for certain users.

 How Much Is A CPU for A Gaming Computer?

 You can spend anywhere between $100 and $1,000 (or more) on a new CPU for your gaming computer.
-Options like the ~$650 AMD Ryzen 9 7950X3D currently offer the pinnacle in CPU performance for gamers.
-However, even an ~$80 option like the older Intel Core i3-10100F will work well for budget-oriented gamers who need a decent CPU to get them by.
+Options like the ~$500 AMD Ryzen 7 9800X3D currently offer the pinnacle in CPU performance for gamers.
+However, even a ~$90 option like the Intel Core i3-14100F will work well for budget-oriented gamers who need a decent CPU to get them by.